 A list of some Maine orchards that let you pick your own apples.
 It's a great way to spend a late summer/early fall afternoon.
 Check ahead to make sure your favorite farm is open this year or to see what COVID-19 restrictions may be in place.

 Are you constantly thinking about food?
 Often reaching for something to eat without thinking?
 Feeling guilty or resentful?
 What if you could learn to appreciate what you eat?
 Every morsel.
 There's a term for it — mindful eating.

 If you want to go blueberry picking this summer, you're in luck.
 Check out the 2021 Catching Health list of where you can pick blueberries in Maine.

 You may not be hosting many people right now, but it still never hurts to be reminded about the safe handling of food.
 Especially when it's summer and you're cooking outside.

 Strawberry season — time to go picking!
 Here's the 2021 Catching Health list of where you can pick strawberries in Maine.
 I updated as much as I could, but you should check ahead to make sure your favorite farm is open this year.

 Who doesn't love the smell of baking bread?
+Since COVID-19 has kept me home, I've baked quite a few loaves.
 Want to fill your home with the scent and your belly with the deliciousness?
 Here's a recipe for rosemary focaccia.